arrxnov/TermProject/README.md

 ## Web Apps Project 6

 To run this project:
+* you must be connected to the VPN
 * you must have vite and node js installed on your machine
 * npm install the following (see backend package.json for version info)
   * cors